CERN/TIGRE/Frontispiece/Gallery.md

 **Source of image** Ander Biguri's PhD thesis, page 101.

-**Description:** This dataset contains a section of an image containing a few Trypanosoma, a unicellular parasitic protozoa that cause dfferent illnesses, such as the sleeping sickness.\
+**Description:** This dataset contains a section of an image containing a few Trypanosoma, a unicellular parasitic protozoa that cause different illnesses, such as the sleeping sickness.\
- Using soft X-ray on cryogenically frozen samples in syncrotron light sources, nanometer scale images can be achieved.\
+ Using soft X-ray on cryogenically frozen samples in synchrotron light sources, nanometre scale images can be achieved.\
  However due to the nature of the X-rays, the scans are very noisy and have very limited scan angle (less than 120 degrees).\
- This dataset has been adquired at the b24 beamline of the Diamond Light Source.
+ This dataset has been acquired at the b24 beamline of the Diamond Light Source.

  In this experiment, the sample has been reconstructed using FDK, OS-SART and OS-ASD-POCS.